Double Eyelid Surgery in Newport Beach

 Dr. Goretti Ho Taghva is renowned for her expertise in upper eyelid surgery.
 Patients suffering from a drooping upper eyelid or sagging skin can often appear older, constantly tired, or even sad or angry.
 Asian double eyelid surgery (also called Asian Blepharoplasty) is one of the most common procedures that we perform in those who are looking for a larger, wider appearance of the eyes.
 Patients of all ages and ethnic backgrounds may be good candidates for traditional upper eyelid surgery and the technique and approach will be different for each patient.

 Asian Blepharoplasty is the most popular of all facial cosmetic surgeries performed on patients of Asian descent.
-Body sculpting and non-invasive fat procedures are up about 20% from 2016, including eyelid procedures.
 While Caucasians typically are born with a double eyelid crease, approximately 50% of Asians do not have a double eyelid crease.

 The goal of this specialized Upper Blepharoplasty procedure is not necessarily to make the eyes appear more youthful as with traditional upper eyelid surgery, but rather to accentuate the eyes.

 Your Asian double eyelid surgery can be safely done under oral sedation and local anesthetic to help make you remain comfortable, but also awake enough to cooperate during your surgery to determine the desired outcome of the upper eyelid fold.
 This allows Dr. Goretti Ho Taghva to ensure that the shape and size of your eyes remain symmetrical.